 Hyde Park Prime Steakhouse, an Ohio restaurant based in the Cleveland area, has decided to drop the “Tressel Steak” from its menu.
 The co-founder of the restaurant went on tell the Columbus Dispatch that the item was eliminated because Tressel was no longer the coach of Ohio State football.

-But let’s be honest, the real reason wasn’t that at all, but more the negative publicity that comes with Tressel’s name at the current time.
-Is this place really trying to tell us that it would’ve dropped the steak if Tressel left the post riding off into the sunset?
+But let’s be honest, the real reason wasn’t that at all.
+It was more the negative publicity that comes with Tressel’s name at the current time.
+Is this place really trying to tell us that it would’ve dropped the steak if Tressel left riding off into the sunset?

-It leaves me equally as curious to find out just how much having a food named after a famous local player or coach really does for a business.
-Unless there are heavy endorsements from that individual or a giant glossy photo of him in the restaurant chowing down on it, what else would make a person want to order it?
-That’s besides the fact that it’s a juicy steak, of course.
+It leaves me equally curious about a few things.
+First, how much does having a food named after a famous local player or coach matter for a business?
+Unless there are heavy endorsements from that individual or a giant glossy photo of him in the restaurant chowing down on it, what else makes a person order it?
+That’s besides the fact that it’s simply a juicy steak.

 InVESTing in Baseball

-The Fort Myers Miracle – a minor league baseball club in Florida – wants to invest in the Tressel story, and Monday night (June 6th) will officially be known as “Rest the Vest” night at Hammond Stadium, the home of the team.
+The Fort Myers Miracle – a minor league baseball club in Florida – wants to invest in the Tressel story.
+In fact, Monday night (June 6th) will officially be known as “Rest the Vest” night at Hammond Stadium, the home of the team.

-The game will feature a few promotions that poke fun at the Tressel situation, and specifically – according to the Miracle website – fans are “encouraged to bring their sweater vest and place it in the retirement bin”.
+The game will feature a few promotions that poke fun at the Tressel situation.
+Specifically, according to the Miracle website, – fans are “encouraged to bring their sweater vest and place it in the retirement bin”.

 Doing that has its perks, but it’s not the best concept of the night.